The Avengers (2012 film): Records

+By the end of its second day, the film's gross exceeded that of all eight films that had reached $100 million after two days.

 Other territories

 The film became the third-highest-grossing film of all time, the highest-grossing Disney-distributed film, the highest-grossing film of 2012, and the highest-grossing superhero film.
-It opened Wednesday, April 25, 2012, in 10 countries, earning $17.1 million.
-It opened in 29 more countries on April 26 and 27, earning $73.1 million in three days.
-Through Sunday, April 29, it earned an opening-weekend total of $185.1 million from 39 countries.
-It was in first place at the box office for four consecutive weekends.
-The film set opening-day records in New Zealand, Malaysia, and Iceland, a single-day record in the Philippines, as well as both single- and opening-day records in Singapore and in Thailand.
-It also earned the second-highest-grossing opening day in Australia ($6.2 million), behind Deathly Hallows – Part 2, in Mexico, in the Philippines, and in Vietnam.
-It set opening-weekend records in many territories, including Mexico, Brazil, Ecuador, Bolivia, Taiwan, the Philippines, Hong Kong, the United Arab Emirates, Argentina, Peru, and Central America.
-It also earned the second largest five-day opening in Australia ($20.2 million).
+It opened on Wednesday, April 25, 2012, in 10 countries, earning $17.1 million.
+It expanded to 29 more countries on April 26 and 27, grossing $73.1 million in three days.
+By Sunday, April 29, it had amassed an opening-weekend total of $185.1 million from 39 countries.
+It maintained its first-place position at the box office for four consecutive weekends.
+The film set opening-day records in New Zealand, Malaysia, and Iceland, as well as single-day records in the Philippines.
+It also achieved both single- and opening-day records in Singapore and Thailand.
+Additionally, it earned the second-highest-grossing opening day in Australia ($6.2 million), Mexico, the Philippines, and Vietnam.
+Furthermore, it established opening-weekend records in numerous territories, including Mexico, Brazil, Ecuador, Bolivia, Taiwan, the Philippines, Hong Kong, the United Arab Emirates, Argentina, Peru, and Central America.
+It also secured the second-largest five-day opening in Australia ($20.2 million).

-In the United Kingdom, the film earned £2.5 million ($4.1 million) on its opening day and £15.8 million ($25.7 million) during the weekend, setting an opening-weekend record for a superhero film.
-It became the market's highest-grossing superhero film.
-In Latin America, it became the highest-grossing film ($207 million) and the first film to earn more than $200 million.
-It also became the highest-grossing film in the Philippines, in Singapore, and in Indonesia.
-As of February 2021, the film's top international markets were China ($83 million), United Kingdom ($80.5 million), Brazil ($63.9 million), Mexico ($61.7 million), and Australia ($54.5 million).
+In the United Kingdom, the film earned £2.5 million ($4.1 million) on its opening day and £15.8 million ($25.7 million) over the weekend, setting a new opening-weekend record for a superhero film.
+It emerged as the market's highest-grossing superhero film.
+In Latin America, it set records as the highest-grossing film ($207 million) and the first film to surpass $200 million.
+It also claimed the top spot as the highest-grossing film in the Philippines, Singapore, and Indonesia.
+As of February 2021, the film's leading international markets were China ($83 million), United Kingdom ($80.5 million), Brazil ($63.9 million), Mexico ($61.7 million), and Australia ($54.5 million).